Marco (2024 film): Plot

 Marco captures and tortures Dev using phosgene gas.
 He confesses that Isha is at Tony's guesthouse before dying in an explosion.
 Marco storms the guesthouse, slaughtering Tony's henchmen brutally to rescue Isha.
 However, Tony deceives Marco, revealing that Isha is locked in the trunk of Russell's car.
 Marco and Anwar track Tony down to his farmhouse, where Tony reveals that he is bisexual and attempts to seduce them but Marco cuts off Tony's right hand using a katana and sends it to Russell, disguised as a suitcase containing company documents.
 In a final trap, Marco rigs Tony's chair with a detonator, which would explode when Tony is lifted off the chair.
 When the detonator is just about to explode, Tony is hoisted into the air, which triggers the detonator and leaves him mortally wounded.
 Russell stands helpless outside the warehouse and is unable to do anything but watch as Tony succumbs to his wounds, leading to his death.
 Meanwhile, Peter kills Tariq by hanging him.

 Desperate for revenge, Russell seeks help from his elder brother, Cyrus, who is a ruthless and psychotic butcher.
 They launch an attack on the Adattu mansion during Isha's labour, and begin slaughtering the family.
-Despite Peter and Marco's valiant efforts, Cyrus and Russell kill all the members of the family, including the children, Marco's fiancée-turned-wife, Maria, and Isha, before leaving with her newborn child.
+Despite Peter and Marco's valiant efforts, Cyrus and Russell kill all the members of the family, including the children, Anwar and Marco's wife Maria.
+Cyrus mercilessly cuts open Isha's stomach and extract her newborn child before killing her and leaves with her newborn child while severely injuring Marco, Peter and mutilating Peter's wife.
 Gravely injured, Marco and Peter are left to mourn their family's deaths.
 Peter urges Marco to avenge not only Victor, but the entire family.
 Marco adopts a striking and fearsome appearance and confronts Cyrus and Russell at their factory.
 Marco fights through their henchmen in a bloody showdown, where he kills Russell by ripping his rib cage using a crowbar and takes out his heart with his bare hand.
 In a climatic encounter with Cyrus, who holds the newborn child over a pool of acid, Marco decapitates him and rescues the child before pushing him into the acid.
 Marco completes his path of vengeance and leaves the factory with the child, while paying the ultimate price in the suffering and loss of his family.

-In the post-credit scene, which takes place some time after the bloody events, Marco spends time with Victor's child in a beach until a platoon of cars arrive.
+In a post-credit scene, which takes place some time after the film's events, Marco spends time with Victor's child in a beach until a platoon of cars arrive and suddenly take the child away.